 Parental approval and encouragement help children make correct decisions.
 It can improve the behavior parents are trying to reinforce and enable children to pick good over evil.
 The probability of getting applauded will push them to do right.

 5. Stimulates internal motivation

-Instead of thinking that they will be punished, the thoughts of getting rewards for good behavior stimulate intrinsic motivation in children.
+Instead of thinking that they will be punished, the thoughts of getting rewards for good behavior stimulate enthusiasm and intrinsic motivation in children.
 It reduces the need for parental monitoring of everything a child does and allows them to be responsible for making the right choices.